 Though an established match star in the London area, Ray first came to national prominence on the Midlands circuit following his dramatic win in the 1972 prestigious invitation-only Gladding Masters final, fished on the River Nene at Peterborough's South Bank.

-Ray's 14 lbs of bleak destroyed the top class opposition, many of them river championship winners, on a day when roach and bream failed to show.
-He took some stick from critics of his small fish tactics, some participants suggesting that 'small fry' should not be allowed in prestige matches.
-Ray collected a cool £600 for this incredible 'international' class performance.
+Ray's 14lbs of bleak destroyed the top class opposition, many of them river championship winners, on a day when roach and bream failed to show.
+He took some stick from critics of his small fish tactics, with some participants suggesting that 'small fry' should not be allowed in prestige matches.
+Ray collected a cool £600 for this incredible international class performance.

-Ray rated his best win as the Thames Championship, beating 800 anglers with more than 20 lbs of chub and winning about £300 in the process.
-Some other wins included the Marlow Rose Bowl, Hammersmith Open and Invicta Shield on the Thames, wins at Dimmocks Cote on the River Cam, the Ushers Open on the Bristol Avon, Bedford Hospital Cup on the Great Ouse plus many on matches on diverse rivers across country like the Arun, Avon, Trent, Grand Union canal and the Nene.
+Ray rated his best win as the Thames Championship, beating 800 anglers with more than 20lbs of chub and winning about £300 in the process.
+Some other wins included the Marlow Rose Bowl, Hammersmith Open and Invicta Shield on the Thames, wins at Dimmocks Cote on the River Cam, the Ushers Open on the Bristol Avon, the Bedford Hospital Cup on the Great Ouse, plus many matches on diverse rivers across the country like the Arun, Avon, Trent and Nene, as well as the Grand Union Canal.
 In his long career Ray won a silver Trentman badge, three silver Neneman badges and nine Thames Championship badges.
-Just like Ivan Marks nobody could ever accuse Ray of being a one venue specialist.
+Just like Ivan Marks, nobody could ever accuse Ray of being a one venue specialist.

-Ray qualified to fish the 'National' for the Central London Association (CALPAC) and in 1964 on the River Severn, won his section in the National Federation of Anglers ALL England Championships with 12-8-2, finishing eighth overall to win two Silver Gilt medals.
+Ray qualified to fish the National for the Central London Association (CALPAC) and in 1964 on the River Severn won his section in the National Federation of Anglers All England Championships.
+He finished with 12-8-2 and was eighth overall, winning two silver gilt medals.
 He fished for CALPAC on and off and captained the CALPAC side for a number of years.

 Buried in the records is the astonishing fact that whilst practising in a match for the 1972 National Championship won by Phil Coles, Ray broke the Bristol Avon barbel record with a fish of 9-11-0.
 Part of the Farnborough team that gained promotion in the 1977 Second Division Great Ouse National, Ray was clearly pleased to receive his silver medal after his massive 70 points team contribution.
-On the M4 motorway near Heathrow the following day the story is that Ray's colleague, Chris Love, drew alongside.
-Eager to show them his medal, Ray stuck his hand complete with medal case out of the open window.
+On the M4 motorway near Heathrow the following day, the story is that Ray's colleague, Chris Love, drew alongside another vehicle.
+Eager to show them his medal, Ray stuck his hand, complete with medal case, out of the open window.
 His arm caught the wing mirror and the medal promptly fell to the tarmac.
 Ray stopped and searched but never found it.

-'The biggest eye opener I have ever had as far as fishing styles go was when I took part in the first Anglers Mail International held at St Lo.
-France in 1971.'
+"The biggest eye-opener I have ever had as far as fishing styles go was when I took part in the first Angler's Mail International held at Saint-Lo in France in 1971."

 As early as 1968 Ray starred in a short film titled King Fisher.

-It shows the young immaculately dressed Ray making his own floats at home and fishing with his brother Vernon on the Thames at Staines.
+It shows the young, immaculately dressed Ray making his own floats at home and fishing with his brother Vernon on the Thames at Staines.
 He used a large circular ring catapult to feed his swim and a swimfeeder, both popularised on the Thames.
-Ray's 1976 'Match Fishing' book also proved popular, selling thousands of copies with many anglers keen to learn of Ray's secrets to enable them to compete with the best.
+Ray's 1976 'Match Fishing' book (pictured) also proved popular, selling thousands of copies, with many anglers keen to learn of Ray's secrets to enable them to compete with the best.